infracost/docs/docs/getting_started.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Infracost shows cloud cost estimates for Terraform in pull requests, CLI and CI/CD.
-This helps you understand the cost of services before you buy them, know exactly which services and options have the biggest impact on cloud costs, and take action to reduce costs within your existing workflow.
+Infracost calculates cloud costs based on Terraform.
+Cost estimates can be shown in the terminal or put in pull requests using our CI/CD integrations.
+This helps you understand the cost of services before you use them, and take action to optimize costs within your existing workflow.

 If you're upgrading from an older version to `v0.9`, please see the [**migration guide**](/docs/guides/v0.9_migration).